Branch Chief, Branch of Creative Libraries

 Deb Martin is a native of Waynesboro, Pennsylvania, but has spent a significant part of her life in West Virginia.
 Her background is in criminal law and much of her career was spent with the U.S. Department of Agriculture, working with incident command teams and as a research field assistant.
 A favorite project was collecting cereal leaf beetle larvae to use as a biological control against agricultural pests.
 Since coming to work at NCTC, Deb has worn many hats in the KREATE Division.
 Starting as its secretary and a management assistant, she recently joined the staff of the Branch of Creative Libraries, where she enjoys image and video research, and working with the photographers in building the National Digital Library (NDL).

 Some fun facts about Deb:

 • She is a hardcore biker and a regular at the Sturgis Bike Rally.
-She rode her Marauder “rice burner” to and from the annual event in South Dakota once, but has attended it on seven occasions.
+She rode her Marauder “motorcycle” to and from the annual event in South Dakota once, but has attended it on seven occasions.

 • She looks forward to time spent with her three-year-old grandson, who she says is “the light of my life.”